 Finite math and precalculus both refer to math before calculus.
-Finite math, however, is a catch-all title representing any math before calculus, while precalculus is more narrowly defined as the algebra knowledge necessary to perform calculus, often called algebra 3.
-If you intend to move on to calculus and beyond, precalculus is highly recommended, if not necessary, over finite math due to the difference in algebra skills gained during the course.
+Finite mathematics, however, is a catch-all title representing preparatory math focusing on advanced math outside of calculus, while precalculus is more narrowly defined as the algebra knowledge necessary to perform calculus, often called algebra 3.

 TL;DR (Too Long; Didn't Read)